 Keyword research helps you incorporate the list of keywords that your competitors have been using.

-For example- SEMrush is a tool, to help you find profitable keywords, to write a successful blog.
+For example- SEMrush is a tool to help you find profitable keywords to write a successful blog.

 Another way to increase your traffic is the content marketing strategy.
 The high-quality content boosts your SEO rankings.
-A piece of information that addresses the questions and concerns encourage others to link to your site.
+A piece of information that addresses the questions and concerns encourages others to link to your site.
 The in-depth guides and rich resources promote your site as reliable.